America (band): Capitol years (1979–1985)

 After more than two years without new studio material, Beckley and Bunnell presented the group's new style with a cover of The Mamas & the Papas' "California Dreamin'" in March 1979.
 It was featured on the soundtrack for the 1979 movie California Dreaming.
 Although the movie was unsuccessful and the soundtrack was issued by an obscure distributor known as American International, the single reached number 56 on the charts.

 America's first studio album without Peek, Silent Letter, was released in June 1979 on their new label, Capitol Records.
 The album, once again produced by George Martin, was recorded in Montserrat in the West Indies with the members of the live band: David Dickey, Willie Leacox, Michael Woods (their former roadie, who joined their touring band in late 1977 on lead guitar), Jim Calire and Tom Walsh.
 The group began to use songs from other songwriters as they sought to increase their commercial success.
 The album scored no higher than number 110 on the charts, leading Bunnell sarcastically to dub the album Silent Record.
 During the latter part of 1979, Calire and Walsh were dropped from the on-stage line-up.
-Session bassist Bryan Garafalo replaced Dickey in 1980 and Bradley Palmer took over from Garafalo in 1981.
+Session bassist Bryan Garofalo replaced Dickey in 1980 and Bradley Palmer took over from Garafalo in 1981.

 America continued to evolve as the 1980s began.
 For their next album, Alibi, released in August 1980, Beckley and Bunnell sought fresh personnel in the form of producers Matthew McCauley and Fred Mollin.
 They also employed players from the West Coast, such as the Eagles' Timothy B. Schmit, Leland Sklar and Steve Lukather, to help improve their sound.
 Alibi eschewed the strings and brass of a typical George Martin project in favour of a more popular-rock style.
 It also became the third studio album in a row without a successful single in the United States, although Beckley's "Survival" scored the top of the charts in Italy.
 The album's sales peaked at number 142.